ssantoshp/sweezy/README.md

-# zepplyn
+# zeplyn
-zepplyn allows to you release python package fastly and easily in one command so you can reiterate faster
+zeplyn allows to you release python package fastly and easily in one command so you can reiterate faster